lostechies/blog/_derickbailey/2012-04-03-revisiting-the-backbone-event-aggregator-lessons-learned.md

 For example, if I were building an application module to manage users and I needed to run some events in between various parts of the user management screens, I might do it like this:

-[gist id=2146930 file=3.js]
+{% gist 2146930 3.js %}

 Note that I&#8217;m also showing the Marionette.EventAggregator object in this example.
 This object is a tiny bit more than the standard \`_.extend({}, Backbone.Events);\` that I typically use, but not by much.

 I still have access to the application&#8217;s event aggregator, but now I also have access to an aggregator that is specific to the module.
 This lets me publish and subscribe to events that are local to the module.
 Other modules in the application are not able to see this aggregator, so they are not able to publish / subscribe with it.
 If I need this module to talk to other modules, then, I use the application&#8217;s aggregator.

 ## Multiple Channels For Events

 This idea comes from [a blog post I read a while back](http://www.michikono.com/2012/01/11/adding-a-centralized-event-dispatcher-on-backbone-js/) that posits the idea of having multiple channels for events.
 Thinking back to my full-scale enterprise-service-bus development days, I can see the value in this.
 It allows you to have different subscribers on different channels, letting each of those channels act independently.
 But there&#8217;s a few problems with this in JavaScript that are solved in much more simple manners.

 ### The Idea